 The Email March on the FED is detailed by the content on this website.
 You join the Email March by joining this site.
 You inform yourself by understanding and contacting us about the email letters and this site.
-This service is for sale to effective citizens and we pay you to comment and improve on the letters and the content as the site moves in our future to prompt the private sector FED to fix the at risk citizens with effective fair action.
+This service is for sale to effective citizens and we pay you to comment and improve on the letters and the content as the site moves in our future to prompt the private sector FED to influence the at risk citizens with effective fair action.
 The 1977 Community Reinvestment Act is not first things first action.
 The emails here can be downloaded for your needs.
-They are also the numbered tabs on the left index.
+They are also the numbered tabs on the left index

 Book Review of The Goal by